 #2 – Tighter Scrutiny of Tenants

 The new eviction laws will make the eviction periods much longer and adds up to property owners’ cost.
 This means that the rental owners will tighten their standards for finding new tenants.
 Just like the lenders would pull their lending requirements, it goes unsaid that property owners would also tighten their new tenant requirements.
-It might leave many prospective owners unable to find affordable rental units in the private real estate market.
+It might leave many prospective owners unable to find affordable rental units in the commercial real estate market.

 #3 – An Increase in the Sale of Properties